Black Friday Sale!

 SD vs HD for live streaming

 What resolution should you live-stream at?
 Is SD enough or should you go HD?
-Learn the difference between SD and HD video streaming!
+Learn the difference between the two and how to know which one to stream with.

 SD vs HD for live streaming